microsoft/PartnerResources/_docs/Skilling/D365 Academy/F&O Implementation Best Practices and Patterns/index.md

 #  {{ page.title }}

- Welcome to the **Dynamics 365 F&O Implementation Best Practices, Patterns and Anti-Patterns** We currently have Data Migration and Integration best practices that could be critical in making your implementation project a success.
+ Welcome to the **Dynamics 365 F&O Implementation Best Practices, Patterns and Anti-Patterns**

+ A curated collection of Implementation best practices for Data Migration, Integration and Reporting that could be critical in making your Dynamics 365 Finance and Operations implementation project a success.

 # Data Migration Best Practices and Patterns
 {% include series.md